DavidAnson/vscode-markdownlint/README.md

 > Markdown/CommonMark linting and style checking for Visual Studio Code

-## Intro
+## Introduction

 The [Markdown](https://en.wikipedia.org/wiki/Markdown) markup language is designed to be easy to read, write, and understand.
 It succeeds - and its flexibility is both a benefit and a drawback.
 Many styles are possible, so formatting can be inconsistent.
 Some constructs don't work well in all parsers and should be avoided.
 For example, [here are some common/troublesome Markdown constructs](https://gist.github.com/DavidAnson/006a6c2a2d9d7b21b025).

-[markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) is a Visual Studio Code extension that includes a library of rules to encourage standards and consistency for Markdown files.
-It is powered by [markdownlint for Node.js](https://github.com/DavidAnson/markdownlint) which is based on [markdownlint for Ruby](https://github.com/mivok/markdownlint).
+[markdownlint](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) is an extension for the [Visual Studio Code editor](https://code.visualstudio.com) that includes a library of rules to encourage standards and consistency for Markdown files.
+It is powered by the [markdownlint library for Node.js](https://github.com/DavidAnson/markdownlint) (which was inspired by [markdownlint for Ruby](https://github.com/mivok/markdownlint)).
+Linting is performed by the [`markdownlint-cli2` engine](https://github.com/DavidAnson/markdownlint-cli2), which can be used in conjunction with this extension to provide command-line support for scripts and continuous integration scenarios.
+The [`markdownlint-cli2-action` GitHub Action](https://github.com/marketplace/actions/markdownlint-cli2-action) uses the same engine and can be integrated with project workflows.

 ## Install